A modal analysis of the behavior of inertial particles in turbulence: Conclusions

-Following this canonical setting, we extended our analysis to complex multidimensional flows, in which a continuous range of frequencies is present.
-We considered two cases for validation: 1) a two-dimensional random straining synthetic flow and 2) a three-dimensional isotropic forced turbulence.
-Despite the added complexity, both cases produced results analogous to that of the one-dimensional straining regime with unimodal excitation.
+Following this canonical setting, we extended our analysis to complex multi-dimensional flows, in which a continuous range of frequencies is present.
+We considered a three-dimensional isotropic forced turbulence for validation of our analysis.
+Despite the added complexity, this case produced results analogous to that of the one-dimensional straining regime with unimodal excitation.
 In all cases, the contraction rate was proportional to St at small St with an extremum around the onset of crossovers.
 For larger St, the rate of contraction decreases till net expansion is observed at ${\rm St} \approx 1$.
-Beyond that St, the rate of expansion reaches a maximum and then asymptotes to zero as ${\rm St}\to \infty$.
+Beyond that St, the rate of expansion reaches a maximum and then asymptotes to zero proportional to $\rm St^{-1/2}$ as ${\rm St}\to \infty$.
 While all models correctly capture the linear trend at low St, only the present analysis provides a good prediction of the subsequent nonlinear behaviors at higher Stokes numbers.
 Additionally, only our analysis captures the occurrence of particle crossovers at high St and also the non-monotonic variation of the standard deviation of the rate of expansion or contraction versus St.